qucangyu/qucangyu.github.io/_pages/non-menu-page.md

   <details style="border-left: 4px solid #999; background: #f7f7f7; padding: 0.4em 0.4em; font-size: 0.8em;">
     <summary style="font-size: 1em;"><strong> Summary</strong></summary>
     <p style="margin-bottom: 0.4em">
-      Using atomic force microscopy and a clever experimental design, we decoupled the friction contributions from the contact area and the edges in superlubric contacts.
-We found that the tiny residual friction in superlubricity comes originates from the edges: each edge atom contributes >10,000 times more friction than an atom inside the contact.
-These results, along with derived scaling laws, provide clear guidance for designing large-scale, ultra-low-friction interfaces.
+      Classical theories of superlubricity consider ideal, infinitely-large contacts.
+Here, fore real superlubric contacts, we decoupled the friction contributions from the contact area and the contact edges.
+We found that the tiny residual friction in superlubricity originates from the edges: each edge atom contributes >10,000 times more friction than an atom inside the contact.
+These results, along with a derived scaling law, provide clear guidance for designing large-scale, ultra-low-friction interfaces.
     </p>
     <img src="/images/origin.png" alt="tit" width="250" style="display: block; margin: 0.4em auto;" />
   </details>